Acidmanic/SwiftRestful/README.md

 RESTful CRUD endpoints
 ---------------------------

-If you have a **fully RESTful** resource on an api endpoint, you can use **CrudClient** class. this one works mainly based on conventions. it uses HTTP methods to reach for objects in server, adding, deleting and updating them.
+If you have a **Fully RESTful** resource on an api endpoint, you can use **CrudClient** class. this one works mainly based on conventions. it uses HTTP methods to reach for objects in server, adding, deleting and updating them.
 Using **CrudClient** you will not deal with http protocol, and you will just use create,read,update and delete methods.

 OAuth
 -------